 What we know about human history will allow us to think again.
 This research suggests today’s perception of history and the history of religions.
-A lot of people don’t know still, this archaeological work continues in Göbeklitepe Urfa since 1995.
-Göbeklitepe construction time in 10.000 B.C. this place our knowledge oldest and largest a center of worship in world history.
-Göbeklitepe 7000 years older than Stonehenge in England and 7500 years older than pyramids.
-Also, Göbeklitepe in research finds wheat and this knowledge show us, in this community start resident life.
-This place buried by people after 1000 years from construction date and these days this legendary temple come to light.
+A lot of people don’t know that archaeological work continues in Göbeklitepe since 1995.
+Göbeklitepe was constructed time in 10.000 B.C. this place is our knowledge’s oldest and largest center of worship in world history.
+Göbeklitepe is 7000 years older than Stonehenge in England and 7500 years older than the pyramids.
+Also, Göbeklitepe in research finds wheat and this knowledge shows us, resident life has started in this community.
+This place was explored by people after 1000 years after the construction date and these days this legendary temple come to light.

 Make a wonderful day trip to Göbeklitepe from Istanbul with the best price and service guarantee!

 Göbeklitepe, location is 20 kilometers northeast of Şanlıurfa Örencik village and this location has 300 meters diameter and 15 meters high wide field of view.

 - Göbeklitepe is The Largest and Oldest Temple in History